Personality disorder - dependent

 Symptoms of dependent personality disorder may include:

 Dependent personality disorder is diagnosed based on a psychological evaluation.
-The health care provider will consider how long and how severe the person's symptoms are.
+The health care provider will consider how long and how severe the person's symptoms have been.

 Talk therapy is considered to be the most effective treatment.
 The aim is to help people with this condition make more independent choices in life.
 Medicines may help treat other mental conditions, such as anxiety or depression, which occur along with this disorder.